que-etc/resize-observer-polyfill/README.md

 Default timeout value is `50` milliseconds and you can increase it to match the delay of transitions, e.g. when transition starts with the delay of `500` milliseconds you can set `ResizeObserver.idleTimeout = 500` to the corresponding value.

 Note that even if transitions don't have a delay it's still better to leave this value as it is.
+And you can set this property to zero if don't need transitions to be tracked.

 ### continuousUpdates